anuj200199/Text-Prediction/README.md

 Predict the next word(s) considering the previous sequence of words.

-In this project , ihave deveoped 2 methods to predict the next wrod or word(s)
+In this project, I have developed 2 methods to predict the next word(s)

 The first method is the Bigram model in which we have paired 2 words together and then calculated the occurence of the pair in the text.
 The second model involves use of Deep Learning technique, that is building an Recurrent Neural Network.